Interactions between teaching assistants and students boost engagement in physics labs: Discussion

 \subsection{Discussion of results}

-Of the TA behaviors described in section \ref{intro} and monitored in our study, only the number of interactions per minute has a significant correlation with student engagement.
-Interestingly, the correlation between interactions and engagement is caused solely by TA-initiated interactions.
-A high rate of student-initiated interactions had no relationship with engagement, while a high rate of TA-initiated interactions is strongly associated with increased engagement.
+Of the TA behaviors described in section \ref{method} and monitored in our study, only the number of interactions per minute has a significant correlation with student engagement.
+Interestingly, the correlation between interactions and engagement is explained solely by TA-initiated interactions.
+The rate of student-initiated interactions had no relationship with engagement, while a high rate of TA-initiated interactions is strongly associated with increased engagement.
+Finally, we found a significant correlation between engagement and learning in this inquiry-based lab.
+Our results are summarized in Figure~\ref{TA_student2}.

 While our observations are correlational and not causal, suggesting potential explanations for these correlations is of interest.
 Interactions may positively contribute to motivation and engagement by satisfying students' needs and enabling their success.
 Also, interactions may reduce disengagement due to a policing effect.
 The fact that interactions were related to engagement only when initiated by TAs suggests that the relationship is not due to student factors such as intrinsic motivations.
-Instead, it seems that TA behaviours are the ones that increase engagement, whether perceived as a carrot (due to the given assistance) or a stick (due to their policing effect).
+Instead, it seems that TA behaviors are the ones that increase engagement, whether perceived as a carrot (due to the given assistance) or a stick (due to their policing effect).